 You'll also need to decide on a date.
 If you have a lot of children in your group, you may have to travel over weekends or school holidays -- but keep in mind that prices may go up during these periods, especially at beach destinations and amusement parks.
 The group leader should pick three or four different dates and send them around to the whole family for voting, then choose the one that works best for the most people.

 Coordinating a reunion is a daunting task, but there are several Web sites that can help.
-Both TripHub and Triporama provide comprehensive trip planning features that allow family members to discuss accommodation options, vote on trip dates and R.S.V.P. for the reunion.
+Triporama provides comprehensive trip planning features that allow family members to discuss accommodation options, vote on trip dates and R.S.V.P. for the reunion.
 Meanwhile, trip leaders can post activity schedules and share the latest news about the reunion all in one convenient place -- a much more efficient strategy than phone trees or long e-mail chains.

 Where to Go